 Write really great content; When we say “very good,” we don’t mean “quality content.”
 We mean great content that you spend weeks or even months developing, planning, and designing.
 Writing this type of content can go viral, which means people will start clicking and sharing it, which will get it ranked very quickly.
 However, you will probably need to boost its growth, thanks to a boost on social networks, for example.

-Target lower competition: Your final option is to target only low difficulty keywords, which means spending more time on the research phase.
+Target lower competition: Your final option is to target only low-difficulty keywords, which means spending more time on the research phase.
 This is only to speed up your ranking but not necessarily traffic or profits.
 You can spend a year ranking on a difficult keyword with a search volume of 1000 / month or only 1 month for a keyword with a search volume of 100 / month, but you will need 10 of these words to get the same traffic.
 If you are starting with a poorly performing website and a small budget, focus on low-competitive keywords.
 Use proper SEO tools for monitoring performance.

 - Relevant and optimized content that readers will find useful today and tomorrow